albert-y1n/albert-y1n.github.io/_pages/about.md

 I am an Incoming Ph.D. student at the Pennsylvania State University, advised by [Prof.Jinyuan Jia](https://jinyuan-jia.github.io/).
 My research focuses on Trustworthy LLM.

-I received my B.Eng in Computer Science from [University of Science and Technology of China](https://www.whu.edu.cn/) in 2024.
+I received my B.Eng. in Computer Science from [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2024.